tuyenluong/note-repo/secondBrain/Java/String/JAVA - String methods.md

 - `%n` = inserts a system-dependent line separator
 ### `format()` and  `formatted()`

+The different between these to methods lies within the code.
+- `format()` method only use as a static method and have to pass in the format and the arguments is a must, but for locale parameter is optional
 - `format()` method returns a formatted string, specified format string and, arguments.
 It's also have a locale argument as well, but locale arguments in not used very often.
 - The format will replace the [[#^417dce|String formatting symbols]] by the given string arguments.
 ```java